-- (a) are delegated to the headteacher by the governing body; or - (b) fall within the governing body's remit only; or - (c) are within the headteacher's Terms and Conditions of Employment and relate to the internal organisation, management and control of the school.
+- (a) are delegated to the headteacher and head of school by the governing body; or - (b) fall within the governing body's remit only; or - (c) are within the headteacher and head of school's Terms and Conditions of Employment and relate to the internal organisation, management and control of the school.

 For delegated responsibilities and matters within the remit of the governing body, the chair of governors may look at the whole issue afresh.
-If the matter relates to the headteacher's conduct, the chair of governors will decide whether the matter should be dealt with through the Complaints Procedure or Staff Disciplinary Procedure.
+If the matter relates to the headteacher or the head of school's conduct, the chair of governors will decide whether the matter should be dealt with through the Complaints Procedure or Staff Disciplinary Procedure.
 Advice may be sought from the Local Authority and/or Education Personnel Services.
-For matters that are the headteacher's responsibility, the chair of governors is empowered only to look at whether the headteacher's decision or action was reasonable in the light of the information available at the time.
+For matters that are the headteacher and head of school's responsibility, the chair of governors is empowered only to look at whether the headteacher or head of school's decision or action was reasonable in the light of the information available at the time.